-Figure 2 shows the monthly data integrity for aerosol, NO2, and HCHO vertical profiles at each site during 2019-2023, with full continuity indicated by 100%.
+Figure 3 shows the monthly data integrity for aerosol, NO2, and HCHO vertical profiles at each site during 2019-2023, with full continuity indicated by 100%.
 The observation period varied among sites due to differing set-up dates.
 Of the 32 sites, 81.3% recorded over one year of profile data, and 59.4% provided more than two years.
 Long-term sites, such as CAMS, UCAS, WD, and NC in North China; AHU, NUIST, and HNI in East China; SUST and GIG in South China; CQ in Southwest China; LZU in Northwest China; and LY in Central China, achieved data coverage spanning 2-5 years.
 These sites reflect the impact of natural and anthropogenic factors on atmospheric composition over extended time scales in different regions of China.
 Some sites, like LNU and IUE, operated for shorter periods due to experimental scheduling and equipment availability but still captured more than four months of data.
 For regional representativeness, these sites provide references for variations in atmospheric composition under diverse geographic and climatic conditions.
 Among all sites, 90.6% recorded more than six months of continuous data, and 68.8% achieved over one year of continuous observations.
 This continuity enhances data reliability and provides robust insights into long-term trends and patterns of aerosol and trace gases.
 Some sites experienced data gaps due to factors such as power or equipment failures, adverse weather conditions (e.g., rain or heavy clouds), or high retrieval error and low DOF, which occasionally led to retrieval failures.
 Given the heterogeneity of atmospheric composition, the vertical profile resolution was set to 0.1 km for the 0-1.0 km range and 0.2 km for the 1.0-3.0 km range (Xing et al., 2021a).
 As the daytime boundary layer height typically ranges from 0.1 to 2 km (Guo et al., 2016), we used three altitude layers of 0-100 m, 500-600 m and 900-1000 m to represent the lower, middle, and upper boundary layers, respectively.
-The time series of aerosol extinction coefficient, NO2 concentration, and HCHO concentration for the three altitude layers during 2019-2023 are shown in Figures S1-S3, with the corresponding correlation analysis provided in Section S2.

-Figure 2.
+Figure 3.
 Monthly data integrity for (a) aerosol, (b) NO2, and (c) HCHO vertical profiles during 2019-2023.